theupshift/chrdev/posts/2020-05-12-Privacy-and-Coherence.md

 # Useful links

 [privacy.com](https://privacy.com/) is "a payments product that keeps your personal information private".
 Probably going to look into it in the future.

+[eff.org/](https://www.eff.org/) is an extremely useful resource for learning more about privacy and much more.

+A more exhaustive list of tools can be found at the [/r/degoogle subreddit](https://www.reddit.com/r/degoogle/comments/g1yu01/google_alternatives_huge_list_restore_your_privacy/), [restoreprivacy.com](https://restoreprivacy.com/google-alternatives/) and [privacytools.io](https://www.privacytools.io/).

 # Final words